Mulesoft Interview Questions

 22) What Is TSD in Mule?

 TSD or transport service descriptor is a connector used for technical configuration.
-It defines classes names used for message receivers, dispatchers, and requesters.
+It defines class names used for message receivers, dispatchers, and requesters.
 This default value can vary to grasp the behavior of transport.

 Characteristics of global endpoint are: